-Healthy Home Environmental Services provides lead inspections, lead testing and lead clearance testing to the Central Florida area.
+Healthy Home Environmental Services provides lead inspections, lead testing, and lead clearance testing to the Central Florida area.
 Any buildings built before 1978 where you are disturbing 6 square feet or more of paint must be tested for lead prior to renovations.

 We are always here to answer any questions along the way or to review the results with you.
-In the event that lead is found, we can also help you navigate the best course of action and your options on how to proceed.
+In the event that a lead is found, we can also help you navigate the best course of action and your options on how to proceed.

 Why Is Lead Testing Important?